gympass/yoga/README.md

 ### [Contributing Guide](CONTRIBUTING.md)

 This repository should and will grow, its contents will be used for many people in our current and future projects.
 As such, we follow some practices to keep a common architecture in our changes.
 Read our [Contributing Guide](CONTRIBUTING.md) to learn about our code of conduct, environments setups and development process.
+Wellhub developers should also consult the Internal Guidelines.

 ## Contributors ✨